 DMARC is awesome: Get your domains locked down, set your policies, and enjoy a drop-the-mic moment, right?

 Setting up DMARC is just the beginning.
 How will you ensure enforcement throughout the email ecosystem?
 What happens if your marketing team signs up another vendor to send email on your behalf?
 What if somebody registers a new domain or sub-domain as part of a new email marketing campaign?
 How will you use data from all your email streams to gain visibility into fraud tactics and fight active threats as they emerge?
 If “eternal vigilance is the price of liberty” then continuous monitoring of your email ecosystem is the price of a 100% safe and secure brand.
 Fortunately Agari has been in this market longer than any other vendor and our track record of success with the world’s largest brands proves we are the best at it.

 Myth-busting aside, it’s unclear how many organizations will use DMARC to its full potential.
-Still, when you consider that 95% of successful breaches start with email, we should all hope a growing number decide that doing DMARC right is worth it.
+Still, when you consider that 94% of successful breaches start with email, we should all hope a growing number decide that doing DMARC right is worth it.

-To learn more about how DMARC works, and best practices and challenges during implementation, download an exclusive Agari whitepaper, “Getting Started with DMARC,” here.
+To learn more about how DMARC works as well as best practices for implementation, download the Getting Started with DMARC Guide here.